Layered with a creamy fudge frosting, this easy-to-make cake is moist with a deep chocolate flavor. My favorite choice for a classic celebration cake!

 Since Dor is so far away and there’s not much I could do for him for his birthday except for sending him a gift card (did that one last year) or a bunch of cupcakes from his local bakery (did that one, too), I decided to celebrate by making him a birthday cake.
 One that he can’t taste because he’s not here.
 Don’t worry, Dor, I ate a slice for you!

 I’ve been using this recipe for ages now, and it’s simply one of the best out there.
 It’s tender and fudgy and has a deep chocolate flavor, plus it stays moist for days.
 But the best part?
 It’s both easy and quick to put together.
-All it takes is mixing dry ingredients in one bowl, the wet ingredients in another bowl, and then combining them together.
+All it takes is mixing dry ingredients in one bowl, wet ingredients in another bowl, and then combining them together.
 No mixer needed!
-How can you not love a recipe that’s that simple (and that delicious)?

 Now, about the frosting.
-I’ll be honest: I have more than one frosting recipe I love, all of them for different occasions.
-For example, I would use a rich chocolate ganache if I want a really scrumptious and rich cake.
-But today, I decided to go with a classic one that reminds me of a nostalgic celebration cake.
+I decided to go with a classic chocolate frosting that reminds me of a nostalgic celebration cake.
 Read more about the frosting here.